siers/blog/posts/2014-10-08-glorifying-irc.md

 ---
 title: Glorifying IRC
 ---
 Getting myself to learn or do something interesting to make self smarter isn't always just that easy.
-Motivation comes from ever learning more, but unless one's been at it the last couple of days, the will only weakens.
+Motivation comes from ever learning more and, unless one's been crunching at it the last couple of days, the will only weakens.

 What I can do to get some motivation though, is to find a problem that tickles one's mind enough